How to Restore Files with Windows 11 File History

 Summary

-File History in Windows 11 is a simple tool to get back lost or damaged files.
-It lets you see different versions of your files and restore them to where they were or to a new spot.- File History is a simple way to recover lost or damaged documents.
+Windows 11 File History offers a simple way to recover lost or damaged documents and photos.
+It lets you view different versions of your files before restoring them, giving you control over what you bring back.
+You can choose to put files back to their original location or save them somewhere new.- File History is a simple way to recover lost or damaged documents.

 - It allows you to look at different versions of your files before restoring them.